Easy How To Make A Garden Pyramid

 - 3 identical boards, each about 3 feet long (the ones pictured are 34 inches long) FYI: in lumber yards, boards called 2 by 4s are actually 1.5 inches by 3.5 inches.

 - Exterior paint or shellac

 - A drill with a 1/8 inch bit - large enough for your twine or wire to pass through

 - One piece of twine or wire about 2 feet long

 - Wire cutters or scissors

-- Optional: 3 tent stakes and 3 pieces of twin or wire about 12 inches long
+- Optional: 3 tent stakes and 3 pieces of twine or wire about 12 inches long

 1. Clean or sand the boards.